Wallace & Gromit: Video games

-A Wallace and Gromit interactive CD-ROM game from 1996, named Wallace & Gromit Fun Pack, was released for the PC, containing the Crackin' Compendium with three mini-games based on the three original animated shorts as well as brief video clips.
+A Wallace & Gromit interactive CD-ROM game from 1996, named Wallace & Gromit Fun Pack, was released for the PC, containing the Crackin' Compendium with three mini-games based on the three original animated shorts as well as brief video clips.
 The other program in the Fun Pack the Customise-O-Matic contained wallpapers, screen savers and sounds that could be assigned as system sounds.
 A sequel Fun Pack 2 was released in 2000 featuring enhanced graphics and two new games as well as a remake of the Great Train Game.

 The characters were associated with a 144-issue fortnightly digest called Techno Quest, published by Eaglemoss Publications starting in 1997.
 It was designed to get children interested in science and technology.

-In 1997 an animated screensaver themed video game entitled Wallace & Gromit Cracking Animator was released.
+In 1997, an animated screensaver themed video game entitled Wallace & Gromit Cracking Animator was released.
 Screensaver games were made by Dibase.
 Players could create their own multimedia animations through the collation of things like sound effects, sets, characters and props.
-Players could manipulate the facial movements of characters in order to synchronise their expressions with dialogue.
+Players could manipulate the facial movements of characters to synchronise their expressions with dialogue.
 Players could choose to make their finished creation their screensaver, or choose one of the pre-made screensaver games.
-The manual can be found at the British Library.
 The Boston Herald offered a rating of 2.5 stars, noting that creativity is limited.

 In September 2003, Wallace & Gromit in Project Zoo was released for the PlayStation 2, Xbox, GameCube, and Microsoft Windows.
 This separate story sees the duo take on Feathers McGraw (of The Wrong Trousers) again.
 Still obsessed with diamonds, he escapes from the penguin enclosure of West Wallaby Zoo, where he was "imprisoned" at the end of The Wrong Trousers, and takes over the entire zoo, kidnapping young animals and forcing their parents to work for him, helping him turn the zoo into a diamond mine.
-Wallace and Gromit, meanwhile, have adopted one of the zoo's baby polar bears, named Archie.
-As they go to visit the zoo to celebrate his birthday, they find it closed.
-A quick spot of inventing back at the house, and they prepare to embark on their latest adventure.
-Hiding inside a giant wooden penguin, they infiltrate the zoo, and set about rescuing the animals.

 In 2005, a video game of The Curse of The Were-Rabbit was released for PlayStation 2 and Xbox, following the plot of the film as Wallace and Gromit work as vermin-catchers, protecting customers' vegetable gardens from rabbits, using a "BunGun".
 Gameplay for the Project Zoo involve players exclusively controlling Gromit, as Wallace functions as a helper non-player character, but in The Curse of the Were-Rabbit, gameplay shifts between the two, and includes two-player cooperative play.
 Both games were developed by Frontier Developments with the assistance of Aardman, with Peter Sallis reprising his role as Wallace.
 Project Zoo was published by BAM!
 Entertainment, while The Curse of the Were-Rabbit was published by Konami.